discordjs/guide/guide/preparations/adding-your-bot-to-servers.md

 Congratulations!
 You've successfully added your bot to your discord server.

-It should show up in your server's userlist somewhat like this:
+It should show up in your server's member list somewhat like this:

 ![Bot in server's user list](https://i.imgur.com/6qTlDW0.png)